juxt/yada/dev/resources/user-manual.md

   ])]
 ```

 This declares a route that (partially) matches on the URI path `/api`.
 The second element of the route pair is a custom record created with `swaggered` which satisfies bidi's `Matched` protocol.
 This acts as a sort of 'junction' which matches on the routes given in the second argument.
-Critically, however, it also adds an additional route, `swagger.json`, which exposes the Swagger specification of the given base template, routes and resources.
+Critically, however, it also adds an additional sub-route, `/swagger.json`, which exposes the Swagger specification of the given base template, routes and resources.

 Therefore, to access the JSON swagger specification in the example above, you would navigate to `/api/swagger.json`.
 Also, use `/api/greetings/hello` and `/api/greetings/goodbye` to access the services.